investingsnippets/investingsnippets.github.io/content/posts/inflation-planning-future-cash-flows.md

 colab: https://drive.google.com/file/d/13aiLUQUIXhfjfnO_20U4Dap0tsfRiF-B/view?usp=sharing
 ---

 Inflation is the reason behind the erosion of the value of money over time.
-1\$ today is more valuable that 1\$ after 5 years given a positive Inflation rate.
-I will not get into the details of what inflation is since there is lots of literature around that.
+1\$ today is more valuable than 1\$ after 5 years (given a positive Inflation rate).
+I will not get into the details of what inflation is, since there is lots of literature around that.

 In this article I will showcase how to plan the financing of future expenses by including inflation, taxes on earnings and annual fees.